korningf/git-pass/README.md

 #  Abstract

+Password-Store is a secure Secrets Store aka a Secure Password-Manager or Vault.

 Pass follows the UNIX / POSIX design of using simple composable shell commands.

-It attempts to decouple dependencies, and to do only one thing, and do it well.
+Pass is designed for portability and simplicity, it is almost 100% bash;

+All it requires is a POSIX BASH shell with SSH, SSL, GPG, Git, and Tree.

 .

-This workflow is entirely based on portable, simple POSIX command-line.

-Password-Store is a secure Secrets-Vault aka a Secure Password-Manager.
+There are many such stores, from Keepass all the way to SOPS and Hashicorp Vault.

+Some are heavily UI based, and some require licensed binaries or cloud subscriptions.

+Many are proprietary and store the entire secrets database as a single opaque vault.

 .

-It is basically a POSIX directory structure, encrypted via a passphrase.
+Pass is different.
+It is free, lightweight, with very well audited open-source code.

+It is only a shell script that calls industry-standard tools like SSL, GPG, and Git.

-The encryption uses state of the art RSA 4096 keys and a GnuPG keyring.
+The encryption uses state of the art crypto via RSA 4096 keys and a GnuPG keyring.

 .

-The directory structure can be a Git repo, it can be shared on machines.

-Each .gpg file in a .password-store directory is an ecrypte secret-file.

-The 1st line is the secret, subsequent lines are name-value parameters.
+The secrets database it just a regular directory, into which go encrypted secrets.

+This means secret pathnames can be easily located, indexed, globbed and queried.

+The directrory structure is extremely flexible (your own organization standards).

 .

-The organisation therein is up to you (up to organisation's standards).

-Typically, you put your SSH PEM keys, passwords, secrets, credentials.
+Now this directory can be also Git repo, so it can be shared with other machines.

+It can also be shared with other users, alternatively multiple vaults can be used.

 .

+Once decrypted, a secret file holds the plain text secret on its very first line.

+The rest of the file contains metadata, in the form of name-value parameter pairs.

+.

+Typically, you put your SSH PEM keys, passwords, secrets, identity credentials.

-You use them from the command-line by unsealing them with the passphrase.
+You can use them from the command-line, the clipboard, or pipe them in commands.

-There are a plethora of extension plugins that integrate password-store.
+There are also a plethora of extension plugins that integrate with other systems.